Ball culture: History

 By 1930, racially integrated public drag balls in Chicago, New Orleans, Baltimore, Philadelphia, and other US cities were bringing hundreds of cross-dressing and gender-nonconforming individuals together and attracting large crowds.
-Use of family terms such as "mother" to denote rank among ball participants were recorded in the early 20th century, and phrases such as "strike a pose" and "vogue" can be traced back to the 1930s.
+Use of family terms such as "mother" to denote rank among ball participants were recorded in the early 20th century; phrases such as "strike a pose" and "vogue" can be traced back to the 1930s.

-As the 20th century progressed, organizations advocating for transgender rights were established and community spaces for LGBTQ+ people grew in number, but many were white-dominated and exclusive.
+As the 20th century progressed, organizations advocating for transgender rights were established; community spaces for LGBTQ+ people grew in number, but many were white-dominated and exclusive.
 Though drag balls were often integrated, Black performers faced racism at balls, leading to a rise of Black balls in the 1960s.
-In 1972, Harlem drag queens Lottie and Crystal LaBeija founded the first house, the House of LaBeija, and drag balls evolved into house ballroom.
+In 1972, Harlem drag queens Lottie and Crystal LaBeija founded the first house, the House of LaBeija, which became the first ballroom house to raise benefits for HIV/Aids awareness.
+Drag balls then evolved into house ballroom.